 Tomahawk Review – Other Options

-If you wish to listen to music without letting your friends know about what you are listening, you can click on the Controls menu and select Listen Privately.
-This settings prevents Tomahawk from publicly displaying what you are listening.
+If you wish to listen to music without letting your friends know about what you are listening to, you can click on the Controls menu and select Listen Privately.
+This setting prevents Tomahawk from publicly displaying what you are listening.

 If you wish to appear offline to your friends, Tomahawk got that option too.
 To achieve this, select Go Offline from the Network menu.
 When you select this menu, your name will be shown as offline in your friends’ copy of Tomahawk.

-Also note that playing Tomahawk can result in high usage of bandwidth and you may incur expenses for downloading songs each time you play the ones not present on your computer.
+Also, note that playing Tomahawk can result in high usage of bandwidth and you may incur expenses for downloading songs each time you play the ones not present on your computer.
 But that cost is way less than actually purchasing the music albums.
-Also, without sharing feature, Tomahawk would not be Tomahawk – the ultimate social media player.
+Also, without sharing features, Tomahawk would not be Tomahawk – the ultimate social media player.

 Copyright & Ethics – Review Of Tomahawk Streaming Music